droglenc/NCMTH107/modules/CE/RFilter_CE1.md

 exposure med med low med med med med med med med
 </pre>

-[**HINT:** *these are the same data that you entered in [a previous class exercise](UEDACat_CE1.html#coarse-woody-debris); use that file and R script here.*] Use this information to answer the following questions.
+Use this information to answer the following questions.
 Use R to answer all questions even though most questions can be answered by observing these simple data from the table above.

 1. Enter the data into Excel, save as a CSV file, and load into R.
 1. Isolate the following subsets of data (*show the structure or a view of the resultant data.frame to verify your results*).